 The teaching team includes:

-- Dr Sally Parsonage, Course Leader, Lecturer in Sport and Nutrition
+- Alberto Dolci, Course Leader, Lecturer in Sport and Nutrition

 Qualified sport and exercise nutritionists find employment in a number of areas, ranging from research, to public health nutrition, to performance training, and many eventually become self-employed and create their own consultancy companies which can be very successful.
 The course is designed to make transition into any of these areas as smooth and effective as possible.